Austin Moxi® Laser

 Since Moxi’s nonablative fractionated wavelength laser has three energy settings, at the Buckingham Center in Austin, Texas, our providers can create each of their patients a personalized treatment plan.

 Patients Can Receive Treatment All Year Long

-The 1927 nm laser within the hand piece that our Buckingham Center providers in Austin, Texas, use during a Moxi treatment session targets water.
-Since the laser targets water, patients can receive their nonablative fractionated wavelength laser treatments at the Buckingham Center for Facial Plastic Surgery all year long with proper sunscreen use and skin protection, as well as proper pre and post treatment care.
+The 1927 nm laser within the hand piece that the Buckingham Center providers, in Austin, Texas, use during a Moxi treatment session targets the water inside the patient’s body.
+Since the laser targets water, patients can receive their nonablative fractionated wavelength laser treatments at the Buckingham Center for Facial Plastic Surgery all year long with proper sunscreen use and skin protection, as well as proper pre- and post-treatment care.

 Is a Nonablative Fractionated Wavelength Laser Treatment Painful?

 Sciton’s diode laser system offers patients the gentlest laser treatment available.
 Most of the patients who are receiving Moxi Laser treatments at the Buckingham Center find these treatments to be highly tolerable.
 For this reason, when it comes to less aggressive laser treatments, the use of a topical anesthetic cream is optional.

 The providers at Buckingham Center consider the extent of each patient’s laser treatment and offer their patients a recommendation regarding whether their treatment requires topical anesthetic cream.
 The team of providers at the Buckingham Center want their patients to feel comfortable.
 Therefore, despite the extent of a patient’s laser treatment, he or she can decide to have topical anesthetic cream.